Purposeful Policies - Purposeful Enterprise

 Purposeful policies to reduce negative externalities, extraction, and non-value adding activity.

 Purposeful policies to need to be applied to properly account for the cost of any negative externalities, including the creation of unnecessary waste, unsustainable resource extraction, and stress-related illness created by poor management practices.
-Policies also need to address asset accumulation, hoarding, corporate capture and rent extraction (e.g. related to land, property and other assets) and properly address huge profits being made from lending, gambling, and money for nothing loop-holes and schemes (e.g. by increasing taxes on gambling, trading, land ownership, asset hoarding, property portfolios and all those actively involved in land banking).
-Housing should no longer be seen as asset class (housing 'units' for investors to profit from) and once again become affordable homes for hard-working people to live and bring up their family.
-In similar way banks should once again focus on supporting value-adding businesses, with bank managers returning closer to the coal face, rather than seeking easy money from lending money to property speculators and asset/derivative traders.
+Policies also need to address asset accumulation, hoarding, corporate capture and rent extraction (e.g. related to land, property, and other assets), and properly address huge profits being made from usary, gambling, and money for nothing schemes (e.g. by increasing taxes on gambling, trading, preditory lending and usary).
+Housing should no longer be seen as an asset class to profit from and council housing should once again become widespread - providing good quality affordable homes for hard-working people to live and bring up their family.
+In a similar vain banks should once again prioritise supporting value-adding businesses (with bank managers returning closer to the coal-face again) instead of prioritising lending to property speculators, asset/derivative traders, and investing in personalised wealth management services.

-There's obviously much more in terms of principles, policies, and practice, and the above provides just a little of what a Purposeful Government would do to create a vibrant, sustainable and thriving environment for enterprise, communities, and nation.
+There's obviously much more in terms of principles, policies, and practice, and the above provides just a little insight into what a Purposeful Government would do to create a vibrant, sustainable and thriving environment for enterprise, communities, and nation to flourish.

 David Clift